 Eighty-four degrees and bright sunshine, the perfect weather for Sunflower to celebrate the groundbreaking of the 20-MW Johnson Corner Solar Project on June 17, 2019.
 A 25-year power purchase agreement was made with Lightsource BP, an independent power producer that will build, own and operate the solar facility.
 The facility will be located approximately two miles southwest of Johnson City, Kan.

 U.S. First District Congressman Roger Marshall, dignitaries from Sunflower, Lightsource BP and the National Renewables Cooperative Organization, and guests attended the event at the Stanton County 4-H Building in Johnson City, Kan.

 “The Johnson Corner Solar Project will be the largest solar project in Kansas, and that’s definitely something to celebrate,” said U.S. Rep. Roger MarshalI.
 “I congratulate Sunflower, Lightsource BP, and NRCO on their successful collaboration to launch this project.”

 The project was announced in February 2018 with an expected completion date in late 2019.
 However, in the fourth quarter of 2018, Lightsource BP requested a schedule extension to allow them to package the Johnson Corner Solar Project with several others so they could achieve more favorable financing terms.

 Project Update: March 26, 2018

-Lightsource BP, the independent power producer contracted to build, own and operate the 20 MW solar project planned by Mid-Kansas Electric Company, has requested a 12-month extension on the project.
+Lightsource BP, the independent power producer contracted to build, own and operate the 20 MW solar project, has requested a 12-month extension on the project.
 The extension request resulted from financial pressures, such as tax reform and tariffs on solar panels and steel, and will likely result in lower O&M costs for Lightsource BP.
 The extension may also result in advanced panel technology for the solar project.
 The project, located near Johnson City, Kan., is now expected to come online in mid-2020.